digital-sustainability/oss-github-benchmark/Contributing.md

 }
 ```

+**Important:**
+sector needs to be one of these:
+- FoodBeverage
+- Gov_Companies
+- Gov_Federal
+- IT
+- Communities
+- Gov_Cities
+- Gov_Cantons
+- Media
+- NGOs
+- ResearchAndEducation
+- Banking
+- Others
+- Insurances
+- Pharma
+- PolitcalParties

 Just edit or append a new block to the file and make a pull request.

 If everything is correct it will be added and updated on the website.